G-ram/g-ram.github.io/_pages/about.md

 	<img align="left" src="/files/manic.png" style="padding:0.4em;margin:0px;">
 	<figcaption style="padding-left:0.4em;font-weight: bold;">MANIC Silicon - fabbed 2021</figcaption>
 </figure>
 Commercially-available off-the-shelf microcontrollers are energy-inefficient.
 Instruction supply energy and data supply energy (RF accesses) are two primary sources of energy-inefficiency.
 Vector execution is one way to improve energy-efficiency by amortizing instruction fetch and decode.
 However, traditional vector architectures require a vector register file with expensive access energy.
 We introduce MANIC, a loosely-coupled vector co-processor that implements a new execution model called vector-dataflow execution.
 Vector-dataflow execution eliminates the majority of vector register file accesses by identifying opportunities for dataflow and forwarding values from producers to consumers.
-In typical vector execution, control control transfers horizontally and then vertically, completing an entire instruction’s worth of computation before moving onto the subsequent instruction.
+In typical vector execution, control completes an entire instruction’s worth of computation before moving onto the subsequent instruction.
 MANIC flips this around.
-MANIC considers a collection or window of instructions together, exposing opportunities for dataflow.
-In vector-dataflow execution, control transfers  vertically then horizontally, executing the first elements of the instructions, then the second elements, then the third and so on.
+MANIC considers a collection of instructions at once, exposing opportunities for dataflow.
+In vector-dataflow execution, control transfers executes the first elements of the instructions*, then the second elements, then the third and so on.

+In 2021, we fabricated MANIC in a sub-28nm, ultra-low-power commercial process.
+Verification of the chip is ongoing, but initial results are promising.
 - Paper: [https://dl.acm.org/doi/10.1145/3352460.3358277](https://dl.acm.org/doi/10.1145/3352460.3358277)

 ### Inference on Intermittent Embedded Systems (GENESYS, SONIC, TAILS)